Doing Natural Language Processing in A Natural Way: An NLP toolkit based on object-oriented knowledge base and multi-level grammar base: Experiment

-The relations between concepts and methods were identified in another project, in which we used three NLP tools, Stanfordcorenlp, HANLP and LTP, parsed ~10 million sentences of Chinese wiki corpus, the dependency parse result was transferred to the relation between concepts and methods.
+The relations between concepts and methods were identified in another project, in which we used three NLP tools, Stanfordcorenlp, HanLP and LTP, parsed ~10 million sentences of Chinese wiki corpus, the dependency parse result was transferred to the relation between concepts and methods.
 Concept\_relation\_tbl has ~24 million relations.
-Now there is only one type of relations, which is "A belong to B", most of the relations was extracted from the PKUBASE.
+Now there is only one type of relations, which is "A belong to B".

 Fact\_tbl is empty at this stage.

 The whole knowledge base can be constructed within 10 minutes, the final database file is ~3GB.
 Here is a trick for use, we copy this file to /dev/shm, make the database run in memory, this will improve the speed significantly.
 (This trick doesn’t work for WSL1)